Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Introduction

-This paper proposes {\texttt{HEXA-MoE}}, a heterogeneous-aware framework for efficient MoE computing.
-We first find that if compiling the MoE layer into GeMM like other operators such as Linear, Convolution, \textit{etc.}, the unnecessary components such as token padding or discarding are unavoidable.
-To tackle it, we investigate the forward and backward propagation for the MoE layer thoroughly, and propose to replace current GeMM or grouped GeMM~\cite{gale2023megablocks} interfaces with expert-specific operators.
-Specifically, all the computations related to the MoE layer can be summarized as built on 3 operators, \ie, expert-specific matrix multiplication (\textit{ESMM}), expert-specific summation (\textit{ESS}) and expert-specific transposed matrix multiplication (\textit{ESTMM}).
-The forward propagation only requires \textit{ESMM}, while backward requires all the $3$ operators.
-We implement them in a highly-parallelized manner on GPU, and distribute the MoE layer with tensor parallelism~\cite{narayanan2021efficient} as an alternative to expert parallelism, shown in Figure~\ref{Fig:EPvsTP}.
+We propose {\texttt{HEXA-MoE}}, a completely-static MoE training framework with minimized memory consumption and heterogeneous-awareness.
+We first find that if implementing MoE layer with GeMM, the unnecessary components such as token padding or discarding are unavoidable, while grouped GeMM~\cite{gale2023megablocks} would lead to dynamic runtime behavior and uncertainty.
+To tackle it, we investigate the forward and backward propagation for the MoE layer thoroughly, and propose to replace (grouped) GeMM with \textit{expert-specific} operators.
+Specifically, the basic MoE operations are essentially build upon $3$ operators, \ie, expert-specific matrix multiplication (\textit{ESMM}), summation (\textit{ESS}) and transposed matrix multiplication (\textit{ESTMM}).
+The forward propagation only requires \textit{ESMM}, while backward requires all.
+We implement them with specialized GPU kernels, and distribute the MoE layer with tensor parallelism~\cite{narayanan2021efficient} as an alternative to expert parallelism, which is easy to be heterogeneous-aware.